sethgreen23/Codewars.com_mySolutions/Python 3/README.md

 # SumTwoSmallest
 Create a function that returns the sum of the two lowest positive numbers given an array of minimum 4 integers.
 No floats or empty arrays will be passed.
 For example, when an array is passed like [19, 5, 42, 2, 77], the output should be 7.

+# GetMiddleChar
+You are going to be given a word.
+Your job is to return the middle character of the word.
+If the word's length is odd, return the middle character.
+If the word's length is even, return the middle 2 characters.